hildanku/patient-backend/README.md

 1. Access Control: All API endpoints are protected by the HasAccessKey middleware which verifies the accessKey header.
 2. Data Validation: Proper validation is implemented for all user inputs using Laravel's validation system.
 3. Consistent JSON Responses: The system ensures consistent JSON responses even for error cases, avoiding HTML error responses.
+4. Database Transaction: This ensures data consistency, if any step fails during the operation, all changes are automatically rolled back, preventing partial writes and maintaining relational integrity.